adonisjs/assembler/README.md

 The `Bundler` is used to create the production build of an AdonisJS application.
 The following steps are performed to generate the build.

 - Clean up the existing build directory.
-- Compile frontend assets (if an assets bundler is configured).
 - Create JavaScript build using `tsc` (The TypeScript's official compiler).
 - Copy the `ace.js` file to the build folder.
 Since the ace file ends with the `.js` extension, it is not compiled by the TypeScript compiler.
 - Copy `package.json` and the **lock-file of the package manager** you are using to the `build` folder.
 This operation only supports `bun | npm | yarn | pnpm`.
 For other bundlers, you will have to copy the lock file manually.